Secrets to Establish Highly Engaged Employees

 For you to build a positive and engaging organization, start with building positive interaction and empowering your line managers to engage with your bottom line.

 4. Work on your reward & recognition programs

-You have to always take into consideration that everybody wants to be acknowledged in their contributions and achievements.
+You must take into consideration that everybody wants to be acknowledged in their contributions and achievements.
 To further motivate them to do a better job at work, develop a memorable reward and recognition program.
-This will help you show that you put high value with results and these results are appreciated by the organization.
+This will help you show that you put high value on results and these results are appreciated by the organization.

 5. Nurture your employees' potential

 Who wants to stay in the same job or position for life?
 Of course, the answer is no. Employees, especially those who are highly skilled and career-oriented, are longing for growth and opportunities.
 Be the catalyst for their growth by giving them training and developmental plans for high performing employees.
 It will not only engage your employees but also make them more loyal to the organization.